 ISTAT Logical array (required).
 A 125-word buffer for directory information.

 See the appropriate RTE Programmer's Reference Manual for details.

 IERR Integer (required).
 Error code returned as a result of remote file access.

 IDEST Logical array (required).
-ASCII representation of the DS device class name, logical device number, or node name for DS/X.25 (4-word array).
+ASCII representation of the DS device class name, logical device number, or node name for DS/X. 25 (4-word array).

-- CCE No error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
-If IERR < 0, then there is an FMP error. - CCL Indicates problems at the HP 3000 end.
-Refer to Appendix A for summary of the RFA error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error. - CCG Not used.
+If IERR < error codes.
+This value may also represent a DS/3000 subsystem or MPE file system error.